Competitive Bid and Competitive Sealed Bid Review and Source Selection (220-RICR-30-00-5)

 1. In certain cases, following detailed evaluation, brand name or other designations may be defined as standard items, where it is determined to be in the best interest of the State with regard to economies of scale, or cost or value analysis.

-2. The Office of Purchases shall develop Standards Committees (product advisory committees) to review, develop, and update specifications and standard item designations for frequently and/or extensively used products.
+2. The Division of Purchases shall develop Standards Committees (product advisory committees) to review, develop, and update specifications and standard item designations for frequently and/or extensively used products.

 F. Selection and evaluation criteria shall be clearly defined in all solicitations.